ivarref/spa-monkey/network-failures.md

 We're starting to drop packets just before `org.apache.tomcat.jdbc.pool.ConnectionPool/getConnection` returns a connection, and thus also _before_ any packet is sent.
+We will see later why the emphasis on before is made.

 [//]: # (explain emphasis on before...)